 Alien is available to rent, buy or stream.

-In space no one can hear you scream; the immortal slogan of a film that would change the landscape of science fiction and horror forever.
-From its simple and mysterious poster design to its haunting trailer, Ridley Scott’s Alien gleefully tore up the horror and science fiction rule book as it took cinema audiences into the coldest and darkest reaches of space.
-Scott would take the Star Wars fever of the late 70s and strip away the blasters, dog fights, and cantina’s in favour of a stark mechanical and human portrait of space exploration.
+In space, no one can hear you scream, an immortal slogan of a film that would change the landscape of science fiction and horror forever.
+From its simple and mysterious poster design to its haunting trailer, Ridley Scott’s Alien gleefully tore up the horror and science fiction rule book, taking cinema audiences into the coldest and darkest reaches of space.
+Scott would take the Star Wars fever of the late 70s and strip away the blasters, dog fights, and cantinas in favour of a stark mechanical and human portrait of space exploration.
 But it was the design, sound, female representation, and horror held in Alien that would earn it a rightful place in movie history.

-Over forty years on from its release, Alien still makes you jump, bite your fingernails to the quick and fear what lurks in the shadows surrounding you.
-It is a masterpiece that takes us into the cold and dark reaches of space while reminding us that our sense of superiority is Earth-bound.
+Over forty years on from its release, Alien still makes you jump, bite your fingernails to the quick and fear what lurks in the shadows.
+It is a masterpiece that takes us into the cold and dark reaches of space while reminding us that our sense of superiority is very much Earth-bound.